Louisville Metro Internship Program

-2) STEP TWO: After materials are received and reviewed, the applicant will be contacted by Dr. Wallace for a screening interview.
-Students are placed with councilmembers on a “best fit” and “first come, first served basis.”
+2) STEP TWO: After materials are received and reviewed, well-qualified applicants will be contacted by Dr. Imbroscio for a screening interview.

-3) STEP THREE: Upon acceptance, students will be allowed to register for the course, usually within a week.
+3) STEP THREE: Upon acceptance, students will be allowed to register for the course (POLS 510-01), usually within a week.

 Additional questions about the Louisville Metro Internship Program?
-Please contact Dr. Sherri Wallace, the Director of the Internship Program.
+Please contact Dr. David Imbroscio, the Director of the Internship Program.